 Number of Players on Travel Teams:

-Travel team rosters will be limited to ten (10) players at all gender/grade divisions unless exception granted by the Travel Director.
+Travel team rosters will be limited to ten (10) players at all gender/grade divisions.
 This is intended to promote increased playing time (minutes) across a travel team roster of ten players.
 In accordance with the BBL, each player is required to play a minimum of 8 minutes to ensure overall team development and yet remain competitive in the MSBL league.

 This guideline is consistent with the BBL decision to offer ‘B-Teams’ where demand/skills dictate and to restrict travel players from participation in the recreation program.